Skip to content

 3) Mix-and-match adapters

-See supported adapter shapes in Adapters overview.
+See supported adapter shapes in the Adapters overview and the Retrieval adapters page.

-4) Diagnostics + trace
+4) Diagnostics and trace

 import { recipes } from "@geekist/llm-core/recipes";